klauseduard/under-over-models/chapters/03-organizational-models.md

 The law recognizes that software systems inevitably reflect the social boundaries and communication patterns of the organizations that create them.
 When organizationally separate groups work on different components of a system, interfaces between these components will likely be more formal, less efficient, and updated less frequently than interfaces within components developed by cohesive teams.

 Conway's Law has been empirically validated through numerous studies.
-For example, research at Harvard Business School found strong evidence that the technical architecture of products tends to mirror the structure of the organizations that develop them [Nagappan2008].
+For example, research at Harvard Business School found strong evidence that the technical architecture of products tends to mirror the structure of the organizations that develop them (Nagappan et al., [2008](https://www.microsoft.com/en-us/research/publication/influence-organizational-structure-software-quality-empirical-case-study/)).
 This mirroring effect occurs because:

 1. Communication pathways in an organization determine how effectively teams can coordinate their work
 2. Team boundaries become natural boundaries for system components
 3. Organizational incentives and metrics shape technical decisions
 4. Power dynamics and reporting structures influence architectural decisions

 Modern development approaches such as DevOps and microservices explicitly acknowledge Conway's Law, designing both their structures and systems.
-Ruth Malan's modern interpretation of Conway's Law emphasizes this relationship even more strongly: "If the architecture of the system and the architecture of the organization are at odds, the architecture of the organization wins" [Malan2008].
+Ruth Malan's modern interpretation of Conway's Law emphasizes this relationship even more strongly: "If the architecture of the system and the architecture of the organization are at odds, the architecture of the organization wins" (Malan, [2008](https://web.archive.org/web/20181014080259/http://www.ruthmalan.com/Journal/2008/2008JournalFebruary.htm#2008Feb01)).

 ### 3.4.1 Strategic Implications of Conway's Law

 Conway's Law reveals that organizational design is not merely an administrative activity but a strategic one with direct impact on an organization's ability to deliver effective software systems.
-According to Skelton and Pais, organizations face two common challenges in their structural design [Skelton2020]:
+According to Skelton and Pais ([2020](https://teamtopologies.com/)), organizations face two common challenges in their structural design:

 1. **Underfitting**: When an organization's structure is too simplistic relative to the complexity of the system it aims to build.
 This typically manifests as monolithic teams or rigid functional silos that fail to account for the domains and bounded contexts needed in the system architecture.